datenstrom/yellow-newfeature/README.md

 <p align="center"><img src="SCREENSHOT.png" alt="Screenshot"></p>

-*Tips for developers and designers: You can use this example feature to make an extension for Datenstrom Yellow.
-Click on "Use this template" at the top of the page.
-This will create a new repository on GitHub.
-Edit the README file in your repository, go to "How to install an extension" and change the download link to the URL of your repository.
-Have fun coding.*

 ## How to install an extension

 [Download ZIP file](https://github.com/datenstrom/yellow-newfeature/archive/refs/heads/main.zip) and copy it into your `system/extensions` folder.
 [Learn more about extensions](https://github.com/annaesvensson/yellow-update).

+## How to make an extension

+Create a new repository on GitHub or Codeberg.
+For example click on `Use this template` in the top-right corner.
+Edit the README file in your repository.
+Go to "How to install an extension" and replace the download link with the download link of your repository.
+[Learn more about making extensions](https://github.com/annaesvensson/yellow-publish).

 ## How to make animated text